11 Reasons to Study in South Korea in 2026

 4. Earn a scholarship to study in South Korea

-Besides comparably low tuition fees and living costs, several scholarship programs are another motivation to pursue higher study in South Korea.
-This includes a tuition fee exemption, along with a round-trip flight ticket and many perks!
+In addition to comparably low tuition and living costs, several scholarship programs are another incentive to pursue higher education in South Korea.
+This includes a tuition-fee exemption, a round-trip flight ticket, and additional benefits.

-The Korean government, since 1967, has granted scholarships to over 6,500 deserving students from almost 150 countries.
+Since 1967, the Korean government has awarded scholarships to more than 6,500 deserving students from nearly 150 countries.

-They offer numerous scholarships, like Global Korea Scholarship (GKS), to nearly 2,000 international students yearly.
+They offer numerous scholarships, such as the Global Korea Scholarship (GKS), to nearly 2,000 international students annually.

-They also provide multiple cultural and educational exchange programs to strengthen Korean universities’ global competence and attract candidates from far and wide.
+They also provide multiple cultural and educational exchange programs to strengthen Korean universities’ global competence and attract candidates worldwide.

-In addition to government initiatives, several universities and businesses also offer their own scholarships, grants, and financial support.
-They encourage applicants to study in South Korea and experience a top-notch education.
+In addition to government initiatives, several universities and businesses offer scholarships, grants, and financial support.
+They encourage applicants to study in South Korea and to experience high-quality education.

 5. You can earn while you learn